mayurbohra9/mayurbohra9/README.md

 ###

-<h3 align="left">🧑‍💻  I'm Mayur Bohra, a dedicated Software Engineer and Frontend Developer who believes in the power of technology to unite people.
+<h4 align="left">🧑‍💻  I'm Mayur Bohra, a dedicated Software Engineer and Frontend Developer who believes in the power of technology to unite people.
 My passion lies in solving complex problems, and I stay at the cutting edge of web development and emerging tech trends.
-I also freelance as a website developer, always striving to exceed client expectations.</h3>
+I also freelance as a website developer, always striving to exceed client expectations.</h4>

 ###

 <br clear="both">

-<p align="left">- 🔭 I’m currently working on ...<br>- 🌱 I’m currently learning ...<br>- 👯 I’m looking to collaborate on ...<br>- 🤔 I’m looking for help with ...<br>- 💬 Ask me about ...<br>- 📫 How to reach me: ...<br>- 😄 Pronouns: ...<br>- ⚡ Fun fact: ...</p>
+<p align="left">- 🔭 I’m currently working on my Portfolio Website<br>- 🌱 I’m currently learning **Full Stack Development**<br>- 👯 I’m looking to collaborate on **Freelance Projects**<br>- 📫 How to reach me:</p>

 ###